alexmiragall/Wake-PC/README.md

 # Wake-PC
-Android App wich let you wake up your PC with WakeOnLan feature
+Android App which let you wake up your PC with WakeOnLan feature